Detective Kate Beckett: I don't. (takes the phone) Hi, this is Detective Kate Beckett with the NYPD. I'd like to speak

 - The original CSI gets Flanderized into this in parodies but it's not as prevalent as it's made out to be.
 While the CSIs tend to do things that the police officers would be the ones to do in real life (like interviewing suspects or capturing them, though the latter tends to happen only when someone they plan to just speak to runs away), Grissom often reminds civilians he isn't a cop, and at one point was told to leave the scene by Brass when it became apparent that a suspect was still there.

 - Averted for the most part in the spinoffs, as the characters actually are full-fledged cops.
 However one CSI: NY episode had Mac do a technical one of these when he follows his stalker to Chicago, and tries to throw his badge to get into the Tribune building.
-Chicago PD had to remind him that badges only work in their jurisdiction and he had no power in Chicago.
+The Chicago Police Department had to remind him that badges only work in their jurisdiction and he had no power in Chicago.

 - Shawn Spencer from Psych will often tell people he's "The Head Psychic for the SBPD" as if he's an actual officer, when he's actually a consultant/hired-on Private Detective.
 Doesn't stop him from investigating everything and everyone vaguely connected to a high profile or interesting case, even cases he hasn't actually been hired for it.
 Da Chief puts up with it because he gets results.
 It's to the point cops from other jurisdictions have assumed Shawn is the boss and Detective Lassiter is supposed to answer to him, rather than the other way around (though in a comedic twist, sometimes that's because Shawn told them as much).

 - Due South: Benton is a police officer in Canada, but the show is set in Chicago.
 He does frequently remind people that he is acting purely as a private citizen, but acts as if he does have police powers.